 Deliberately allowing your own work to be copied undermines the assessment process.
 You are required to take reasonable measures to protect your assessed work from unauthorised access.
 For example, if you put any such work on a public repository then you must set access permissions appropriately (generally permitting access only to yourself, or your group in the case of group practicals).
 Where there is collusion between students, all students involved may be penalised or disciplined.

-Academic misconduct is often easy to detect and the School will use a number of methods to screen coursework.
+Academic misconduct is often easy to detect and the School will use a number of methods to screen coursework, e.g., MOSS for software and Turnitin for essays.
 When misconduct is detected, it will be reported first to the School Academic Misconduct Officer who will decide if there is a case to answer; if this is so then the matter will be reported to the College Academic Misconduct Officer.
 His or her committee will then follow due process and determine if an offence has been committed.
 If the committee finds that an offence was committed then an appropriate penalty will be applied and the student's academic record amended to show that an offence was committed.

 It is a natural and beneficial part of the educational experience for students to discuss their work with each other and to incorporate ideas from many sources into their work.
 For example, the tutorial exercises in various courses are not assessed and you are free, indeed encouraged, to seek out and use all sources of help in learning the material.
 This includes working together with fellow students on the exercises if you want.
 Of course, there is no benefit in just copying somebody else's tutorial exercise solutions without understanding; there is a lack of genuine learning, leading eventually to failure on the exam.
 However, work that is not for credit is not convered by the regulations on academic misconduct.

-Some practicals are done in teams, and are specifically designed to encourage collaboration.
-In such cases the lecturer will clarify what is expected regarding shared or common material.
+Some practicals are specifically designed to encourage collaboration (for example, teamwork or other forms).
+In such cases the lecturer or course organiser will clarify what is expected regarding shared or common material.

 It is now quite common to make work (mostly code) available on public repositories.
 This section is concerned with the rules for student solutions to coursework (of any kind) for credit.
 The rules are as follows: